 I see my years with my ex as a time of learning, family celebrations, milestones, and changes.
 They're a part of who I am.
 I'm not the same woman I once was but in a good way.
 I'm the same mother, nurse, and friend, but where I am different is within myself; the way I view life, people, and situations.
 I've changed in ways that have contributed to my growth, not my demise.

 I still have a long way to go, but I'm improving who I am every day.
 Everything I experienced in my marriage, both good and bad, are what made me who I am today; both in what I have changed and what has remained the same.
 It's a part of my life I live without regrets because of my four beautiful and talented children that came from it.
-Having and raising my kids was my biggest accomplishment during that time and I wouldn't change that for anything.
+Having and raising my kids was my most significant accomplishment during that time, and I wouldn't change that for anything.

 7. Family May Not Understand or Be Supportive

 They may judge, blame, point fingers, and talk badly about you to your children, other family members, or their circle of friends.
 It'll be humiliating at best, but try to understand they too are mourning the loss of the family unit as they have known it.
-Hopefully, with time, listening and understanding, they'll come to understand and respect your decisions.
+Hopefully, with time, listening, and understanding, they'll come to understand and respect your decisions.

 They may even be unaccepting or intolerant of a new relationship.
 That'll be the toughest part.
-Be patient and ready to forgive them.
+Be patient and ready to forgive.
 Eventually, they'll miss your company and any family bond you once had.
 Unfortunately, this can take years; in my case, it's taking many years with little hope of reconciliation--not for my lack of trying.
-I remain hopeful and focus on living my life it to the fullest.
+I remain hopeful and focus on living my life to the fullest.
 I can't dwell on what I don't have and know I've done my best.

 Holidays and monumental family events are the hardest.
-You must make new traditions; whether that be with your new spouse, friends or neighbors.
-I remain hopeful that one day hearts will soften and acceptance will happen.
+You must make new traditions; whether that be with your new spouse, friends, or neighbors.
+I remain hopeful that one-day hearts will soften and acceptance will happen.

 “There is a big difference between giving up and letting go.
 Giving up means selling yourself short.
 It means allowing fear and struggle to limit your opportunities and keep you stuck.
 Letting go means freeing yourself from something that is no longer serving you.
-It means removing toxic people and belief systems from your life so that you can make room for relationships and ideas that are conducive to your well-being and happiness.
+It involves removing toxic people and belief systems from your life so that you can make room for relationships and ideas that are conducive to your well-being and happiness.
 Giving up reduces your life.
 Letting go expands it.
 Giving up is imprisoning.
 Letting go is liberation.
 Giving up is self-defeat.
 Letting go is self-care.

 — Daniell Koepke